durrantlab/autogrow4/tutorial/tutorial.md

 ##  Computer Requirements:
-    Autogrow has been tested on Ubuntu 16.04 and higher, as well as MacOS 10.13: High Sierra.
+    AutoGrow4 has been tested on Ubuntu 16.04 and higher, as well as MacOS 10.13: High Sierra.
     It has been verified to work on HPC using SMP multithreading running RedHat Enterprise Server release 7.3 Maipo.

-    Autogrow has not been configured for Windows OS, but a script capable of running AutoGrow4 within a docker container on Windows can be found:
+    AutoGrow4 has not been configured for Windows OS, but a script capable of running AutoGrow4 within a docker container on Windows can be found:
         /autogrow4/autogrow/Docker/
     This script should be capable of running on any docker enable machine and should be capable of multithreading.
 Details on running AutoGrow4 within a docker can be found below in the section:
         "Docker submission"
 #
-##  Installing AutoGrow :
+##  Installing AutoGrow4 :
     AutoGrow 4.0.0 can be install by git clone command:
         1) cd /PATH_TO/DESIRED_DIR/
         2) git clone https://git.durrantlab.pitt.edu/jdurrant/autogrow4

 #
 ##  Dependencies:
-    Autogrow has many dependencies which may need to be installed.
+    AutoGrow4 has many dependencies which may need to be installed.

-### Bash:(Required)
+### Bash: (Required)
     A modern installation of bash is required to run AutoGrow.
-    Autogrow has been tested using GNU bash, version 4.4.19
+    AutoGrow4 has been tested using GNU bash, version 4.4.19

 ### Bash Dependencies: (Required For MacOS User)
     Most Linux OS comes preinstalled with modern Bash and timeout tools used by AutoGrow.